 You have probably seen these on craft sites and for sale on the internet.
 Several trips to the thriftstore can provide all the supplies you need to make your own unique version, except for the glue.
-This is a guide about making a thriftstore glass garden tower.
+This is a page about making a thriftstore glass garden tower.

-Share on ThriftyFunThis guide contains the following solutions.
+Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 I have seen other examples of this type of project and wanted to create one of my own.
 Currently it is decorating my kitchen countertop, but will move outside into the garden when the weather improves.

 1 greenish blue glass insulator

 1 large blue cylinder candle holder

 2 clear round molded glass candle holders, one smaller than the other

 1 purple square molded glass candle holder

 Wash and dry the glass pieces.

 Play with different stack arrangements until you find one you like.